-Three hours lecture and One hour laboratory TBA per week.
+Three hours lecture per week.
 Pass/No Pass/Letter Grade Option NON-DEGREE CREDIT

 The purpose of this course is to assist students with limited academic backgrounds in experiencing college success by taking responsibility for their college experience.
 Intensive practice and guidance in campus orientation, goal setting, time management, listening and note taking, textbook reading, concentration, memory strategies, and test taking are provided.